Big Blue Bus: History

 A now-retired GMC "New Look" bus in service for what was then-called the "Santa Monica Municipal Bus Lines".

-The agency was founded on April 14, 1928 as the Santa Monica Municipal Bus Lines and the agency picked a unique blue color scheme for its buses, later leading to the Big Blue Bus nickname.
+The agency was founded on April 14, 1928, as the Santa Monica Municipal Bus Lines and the agency picked a unique blue color scheme for its buses, later leading to the Big Blue Bus nickname.
 It holds the distinction of being the second oldest public transit bus system still operating in Los Angeles County; only the neighboring Culver CityBus (founded March 4, 1928) is older.

 Santa Monica established the bus line in response to a fare increase on the Pacific Electric interurban trains between Santa Monica and Los Angeles.

 While independent from other agencies in the Los Angeles area, the Big Blue Bus has always offered connections to the other systems, most notably near the intersections of Pico and Rimpau Boulevards in the Mid-City section of Los Angeles.
 The historic transfer point was established by Santa Monica, the Los Angeles Railway and Pacific Electric Railway and is known today as the Pico/Rimpau Transit Center and is used the Big Blue Bus and Metro Bus.

 In 1978, Santa Monica became the first transit operator in California to operate a bus with a wheelchair lift, the Grumman-Flxible Model 870.
 It was the third agency to order the bus after Atlanta's MARTA, and Connecticut's CT Transit.
 The Big Blue Bus was one of the last transit agencies using the iconic GMC New Look "fishbowl" bus, the last of which was retired in 2005.

 The Big Blue Bus has been honored with the American Public Transportation Association’s Outstanding Transportation System award in 1987, 1992, 1997, 2000 and 2011.

 Routes

-Big Blue Bus operates 18 bus lines: 12 regular routes, 4 rapid routes, and 2 circulator routes.
+Big Blue Bus operates 18 bus lines: 12 regular routes, 2 rapid routes, and 1 circulator route.
 On weekends and holidays with weekend service, the agency operates 10 bus lines: 9 regular routes and 1 rapid route.

 In 2024, the agency underwent a COA (Comprehensive Operational Analysis) which will inform service and route changes over the next five years.
 These aim to help the agency better connect with future Metro Rail extensions, most notably the D and K lines, adjust to new travel patterns, increase service frequency, and make service blocks compatible with a zero emissions bus fleet.